dbrain/midget-execution-device/README.md

     commands.add("terminal", invoke, "gnome-terminal", "--working-directory=${args[0]}")
     commands.add("google", invoke, "chromium-browser", "http://www.google.com/?q=${u(' '.join(args))}")

+Don't forget to set up a system keyboard shortcut appropriate to your Desktop Environment to make it easier to open MED!

 ## Usage

 Once you've created your .medrc, you can use these commands within MED.